Dinushan-S/Dinushan-S/README.md

 - 👋 Hi, I’m @Dinushan-S
 - 👀 I’m interested in Games and midnight Coding
 - 🌱 I’m currently working on flutter and learning solidity
-- 💞️ I’m looking to collaborate on Mern project
+- 💞️ I’m looking to collaborate on blockchain project for learning.
 - 📫 How to reach me

 ### Connect with me: